michaelheiniger/Reivewpad-docs/docs/guides/syntax.md

 ```

 - `name` is a string that identifies the workflow.
-- `description` [OPTIONAL] is a string that can be used to provide more details about the rule.
+- `description` [OPTIONAL] is a string that can be used to provide more details about the workflow.
 - `always-run` [OPTIONAL] field is a boolean that specifies the workflow should always be checked or not.
 By default, this value is `false`.
 - `on` [OPTIONAL] field is a list of github entity types that should trigger the workflow.
 By default, the value is `pull_request`.
 - `if` field specifies which rules should be checked.
 For each rule, we can also specify a list of **extra actions** that will be executed if this rule is activated by the pull request.